AkshayFasale/Javascript/JS Project/DOM/READEME.md

 You can access elements (Manipuate DOM..!) using different methods

 ### Getting Element by ID
-To can select the element using this unique method `GetElementById()`
+To can select the element using this unique method `document.GetElementById()`

 ### Getting Element by ClassName
+To can select the element using this unique method `document.GetElementByClass()`

 ### Getting Element by TagName
+To can select the element using this unique method `document.GetElementByTagName()`

 ### Getting Element by querySelector
+To can select the element using this unique method `document.querySelector()`

 ### Getting Element by SquerySelectorAll
+To can select the element using this unique method `document.querySelectorAll()`